The Science of Doing Better

-LuxOR is a decentralized unit based in Luxembourg and Brussels, with further colleagues working from Canada, South Africa, and the field.
+LuxOR is a decentralized unit based in Luxembourg and Brussels, with further colleagues working from Canada, Beirut and the field.

 Coordination of evidence-informed policy and practice implementation, lead LuxOR communications and outreach.

-Support to field teams and researchers for OR protocols and publications in scientific journals, lead MSF website "Field Research" with open access to MSF-authored articles.
+Support to field teams and researchers for OR protocols and publications in scientific journals, support on the SORT-IT courses and lead MSF website "Field Research" with open access to MSF-authored articles.

 Operational research support, focal point sexual and reproductive health (SRH), sexual and gender based violence (SGBV), and maternal health, migration, victims of torture (VoT) and mental health, neonatal and adolescent health, non-communicable diseases (NCDs), including cancer care.

-Operational research support, focal point surgical care, intensive care, emergency care; neonatal and pediatrics health, and nutrition.
+Operational research support, COVID-19 data support, interim focal point surgical care, intensive care, emergency care; neonatal and pediatrics health, and nutrition.